JAS-315/JAS-315.github.io/projects/dataplant.md

 <img class="ui image" src="../images/DMA images/1/std mean.png">
 <img class="ui image" src="../images/DMA images/1/std med.png"></div>

-### 1f: Attribute/Instance Selection ###
+### 1f: Attribute/Instance Selection ### \
 ### 1f-i: Attribute and Instance Deletion Strategies for Missing Values ###

 I examined the amount of missing values in each column and row and decided to outright remove any attribute that had over 25% and any instance that had over 10% missing values.
 This left very few missing values in the data.
-I replaced these with the means of each attribute, similar to the example from section 1Di4.
+I replaced these with the means of each attribute, similar to the example from section 1d-i (referred to as “deletionset,” elsewhere).

 ### 1f-ii: Using Correlations to Reduce the Number of Attributes ###